divarvel/type-directed-development/slides.md

 # <br/><br />  <small>provably > probably</small>

+<details>not necessarily a formal proof (expensive), but it's doable and the
+program has the same structure as the proof</details>

 -------------------------------------------

 ## Expressive type systems

+<details>not necessarily a formal proof (expensive), but it's doable and the
+program has the same structure as the proof</details>

 -------------------------------------------

 ## Parametricity

 -------------------------------------------

 ## Parametricity <br /> (aka generics)

+<details>Most important feature in a type system.
+I don't take seriously
+languages with static types and no parametricity</details>

 # Ignorance is bliss

 <video src="../../stuff-indexes/lol/i-dont-care.webm" loop/>

+<details>Prevents you from assuming too much.
+You can only use the properties
+you've explicitely asked for</details>

 # Parametricity